 Spice powder: Fennel seeds balance the pungent and hot flavors of black pepper.
 Also they impart some sweet flavors.
 The combination of these 2 spices is what makes this a great dish.
 So for best flavors use both of them.

-Tomatoes & onions: Lately I have been making with without tomatoes and onions too.
+Tomatoes & onions: I make this a lot of times without tomatoes and onions too.
 The dish turns out super good even without them.
 In that case all you need is mushrooms & bell peppers.

-You can also use tri-colored bell peppers as each one of them have a different flavor and taste.
+You can also use tri-colored bell peppers as each one have a different flavor and taste.

 1. Add 1 teaspoon black pepper and ½ teaspoon fennel seeds (saunf) to a grinder/blender.
 You can adjust the quantity as needed.
 But this is the quantity I use and the flavors are slightly overpowering, that is how we like.
 If you like the mild flavors then use ¾ tsp pepper and ¼ tsp saunf.

 3. Heat a pan with ghee or oil.
 Fry cumin seeds and chopped garlic until a good aroma comes out.

 4. Optional – You may skip the tomatoes completely from the recipe.
 Add deseeded tomatoes. (either pureed, chopped finely or cubed).
 I prefer to use large cubes, as it becomes easy to discard the tomato skin once cooked.
 Also sprinkle salt and turmeric.

 5. I covered and cooked on low flame until they turned soft.
 While the tomatoes cook, rinse the mushrooms and slice them slightly thick or as desired.

 6. Cook until the tomatoes turn mushy.
 If using puree cook until it thickens.
 When the tomatoes turn soft, I discard the skin with the help of a fork.

 7. Add sliced onions and capsicum.
 You can add in deseeded slit green chilies if using.